stakater/Playbook/content/workshop/sealed-secrets/workshop.md

 mysql -u root -p
 ```

-11. If the `mysql-secret` is updated we will use [Reloader](https://github.com/stakater/Reloader#secret) tool to update MySQL deployment.
+11. If the `mysql-secret` is updated we will use [Reloader](https://github.com/stakater/Reloader#secret) tool to update MySQL Statefulset.
 It requires following annotations to be added in MySQL statefulset manifest:

 ```yaml
 kind: Deployment